expo/expo/docs/pages/workflow/expo-cli.md

 - Generate the native iOS and Android apps for your project: `npx expo prebuild`.
 - Build and run the native app as standalone development clients: `npx expo run:ios` and `npx expo run:android`.
 - Install npm packages that work with the version of `expo` in your project: `npx expo install package-name`.
-- Login to your Expo account to enable sandboxed features like local storage in the Expo Go app: `npx expo login`, `logout`, `register`, `whoami`.
+- Log in to your Expo account to enable sandboxed features like local storage in the Expo Go app: `npx expo login`, `logout`, `register`, `whoami`.
 - Evaluate the Expo config (**app.json**, or **app.config.js**): `npx expo config`.

 To view a list of available commands in Expo CLI, run the following in your project: